agourlay/ruxguitar/README.md

 - **Does it run on Windows 7 or Windows 8?**
   - Yes, the Windows binary is built with Rust 1.75 which supports Windows 7 and Windows 8.

+- **Why is the sound not working on Linux?**
+  - You are most likely using `PulseAudio` which is not supported.

 ## Installation

 ### Releases